 Medium of Instruction in Netherlands

-The Netherlands values the education of youngsters and thus presents an extensive range of study programs for local and foreign students.
+The Netherlands values education and thus presents an unmatched range of study programs for local and overseas students.
 Although Dutch is the primary spoken language in NL, more and more schools and universities offer education in English.
 Additionally, about 7 Dutch higher education institutions offer English-taught degree programs.
-At present, the Universities in the Netherlands render 1600+ English-taught programs.
-Out of which, Bachelor’s Programs are 380, Master’s Programs are 1062, Short or summer courses are 171, while Other Programs are 26 in number.
+At present, the Universities in the Netherlands deliver 1600+ English-taught programs, out of which, Bachelor’s Programs are 350+, Master’s Programs are 1050+, Short or summer courses are 170, and the remaining are additional programs.

 Scholarship in Netherlands